 Arabian

-But when a canyon ride, a forest trail, or another type of 50+ mile jaunt is at hand, the Arabian horse is usually the favorite to outlast the competition and win.
-The tortoise always beats the hare!
+When it comes to a canyon ride, a forest trail, or any other type of 50+ mile jaunt, the Arabian horse almost always outlasts the competition and wins.
+It is the tortoise that always beats the hare!

-The Arabian is a horse with a very lean body that is sleeker and smaller than that of a Thoroughbred.
-Arabians are thought to have been bred in Eurasia as long ago as 3000 BC, so it is impossible to know exactly where the breed’s incredible stamina comes from.
+The Arabian horse's body is very lean and much smaller than that of a thoroughbred.
+Arabians are thought to have been bred in Eurasia as early as 3000 B.C., so it is impossible to know for certain where the breed's remarkable endurance comes from.

-Arabians are used in a variety of hunting, trail riding, and jumping activities, with mares historically being more active.
-But endurance rides are the Arabian’s calling card.
+Arabians are used in a variety of hunting, trail riding and jumping pursuits, with females often being more active.
+However, the Arabian's true calling card is endurance riding.

 Arabians in the National Distance Championships

-An endurance ride is a timed test of a horse and rider over a measured path built into natural terrain.
-Horses at the National Distance Championships and other endurance treks are expected to go as far as 100 miles in a day.
-But don’t feel too sorry for the animals.
-Endurance riding came to prominence as a sport in the 1950s due to the excess of phased-out cavalry horses from the U.S. Army.
+An endurance event is a timed test of horse and rider over a measured course built into natural terrain.
+Horses in National Distance Championships and other endurance events are expected to cover up to 100 miles in a day.
+But don't feel too sorry for the animals.
+Endurance riding came to prominence as a sport in the 1950s due to the surplus of retired U.S. Army cavalry horses.

 How to Win Bets by Knowing the Breeds

-An argument about which type of competition makes the most exciting bet is a dead end.
-“I like betting on baseball; it’s easier to win,” says one fan.
-“Nah, basketball is my favorite sport,” says another.
-Gamblers are torn between the sports they enjoy most and those that offer tasty odds.
-Everyone must make their own decision as to where to draw the line.
+There is no point in debating which type of competition is the most exciting to bet on.
+"I like to bet on baseball; it's easier to win," says one fan.
+"Nah, basketball is my favorite sport," says another.
+Players find themselves divided between the contests they love and those that offer tempting odds.
+In this contest of sports loyalty versus actuarial judgment, each person must build his or her own virtual Berlin Wall.

 But no matter which breed is being gambled on, it’s important to understand the nature of the animals.

-For a horse to win the Kentucky Derby, it must run in the Kentucky Derby.
-Thoroughbreds can become hard to train, hard to race, and an overall pain in the neck when only 2 or 3 years old.
-The syndrome can hurt or kill a racehorse’s chances to go to Louisville.
+The Kentucky Derby is run only in Kentucky; for a horse to win the Derby, it must first run (and hopefully win) the Louisville race.
+Thoroughbreds can become difficult to train, difficult to handle in the starting gate and during a race, and generally a pain in the neck when they're only 2 or 3 years old.
+The syndrome hurts a colt's chances of ever going to the Derby, and that's just a tough break for an otherwise talented horse.

-The number of colts given futures markets for the Derby is always in the hundreds when the odds are released.
-It’s only later when things start to narrow down.
+Colts given futures markets for the Derby always number in the hundreds when the odds are released.
+Only later do they begin to narrow.

-A given Thoroughbred may have a decent chance to line up and run faster than 20 other horses at Churchill Downs.
-But it is hard to analyze a field of hot-tempered horses and see who is likely to qualify in spring.
+It may be that a particular Thoroughbred has a good chance of lining up and running faster than 20 other horses at Churchill Downs.
+But it is difficult to dissect a group of temperamental horses and see which one is most likely to qualify in the spring.

-A horse like He Hate Me wasn’t a bad bet at long odds months before the race because there wasn’t enough information to tell whether his parade incident was a fluke.
-But if the long-shot advance gamble isn’t backed up with 5 or 10 other small bets on similar horses, it’s like throwing a single grain of grass seed in the dirt.
-Nobody knows if a Thoroughbred will keep its “marbles” and improve.
+A horse like He Hate Me was a good bet at long odds months before the race because there was not enough information to tell if his parade incident was a fluke.
+But the long-shot advance bet has to be backed up with 5 or 10 other small bets on similar horses, or it's like throwing a single grain of grass seed in the dirt.
+No one knows if a Thoroughbred is going to keep its "marbles" and improve.
+And any discussion that the 9-5 favorite made a valiant effort in the Preakness does not change the fact that the Preakness was essentially a bad race for the 9-5 favorite.

-For a contrast to betting on the angry colts of America, look to France and the steeplechase breed Autre Que Pur-Sang.
-There is Thoroughbred blood in AQPS, but they are much more stable competitors.
+For a contrast to betting on America's angry colts, consider the French steeplechase breed, Autre Que Pur-Sang.
+There is Thoroughbred blood in the AQPS, but they are far more stable competitors.

 As for winning the bet as planned?
 That’s a whole other breed of a problem.